How our neurobiology impacts our life's pursuits: Are you from 'Dope-land' or 'Acetyl-ville?'

 Over time, the neuron assembling and strengthening process leads to habit formation.
 The strength of the habit relates to the strength of a personal belief.
 Habits can be good or bad.
 Poet Sarah Kays reminds us of the true power of a habit.
 "Practice does not make perfect, practice makes permanent."

 The dopamine pathway tends to be fast and helps make simpler, but speed-necessary decisions.
-The dopamine pathway tends to access easier to retrieve shorter-term memories.
+The dopamine pathway tends to make it easier to retrieve shorter-term memories.
 This pathway tends to deemphasize the slower recall of longer-term memories.
 Also, by the nature of the higher dopamine levels needed for higher rewards, an extrovert is more able to operate in noisy, high-sensory input environments.
 Verbal communication is more natural for the extrovert.
 Verbal communication is interactive in the present time.
 It is better able to interact with the non-verbal expressions of the present-focused right hemisphere of the cerebral cortex.
 Grace Lindsay is a computational neuroscientist.
 Dr. Lindsay said:

 "Dopamine – which encodes the error signal needed for updating values - is thus also required for the physical changes needed for updating that occur at the synapse.
 In this way, dopamine truly does act as a lubricant for learning." [ii]

-Introverts like to live in Acetyl-ville.
+Those with introverted tendencies often find comfort in Acetyl-ville.
 The introverts have the keys to open the doors in their comfortable Acetyl-ville homes.

 To summarize, acetylcholine is associated with introversion, or how we transform communication into thought.
 On the other hand, dopamine is associated with extroversion, or how we transform thought into communication.
-As shown in the top panel of the prior graphic, introversion and extroversion are 2 sides of the same creative process.
+As shown in the top panel of the prior graphic, introversion and extroversion are 2 necessary sides of the same creative process.
 As shown in the bottom two panels of the prior graphic, we may favor introversion or extroversion.
 The essential point is that BOTH are necessary for the creative process.

 Next, shown is how the creative process is a habit-building, self-reinforcing process.
 The power of our habit-building process uses a combination of neurotransmitters, including dopamine and acetylcholine.
 Habit building is a relentless feature of human neurobiology.
 As Sarah Kays suggests earlier, habits can be good or bad and lead to permanence.
 Thus, it is essential to make our habit-forming process intentional and focused on making good habits.
 It is far easier to maintain the good habit we desire than to change the bad habit we do not desire.
 But let's face it, no matter how good we intend a habit or belief to be, sometimes circumstances change!
-Later in the article, discussed is that sometimes challenging and changing old beliefs and habits is necessary.
+Later in the article, it is discussed that sometimes challenging and changing old beliefs and habits is necessary.
 With some help, our neurobiology can quickly accommodate necessary town relocations.

 Traveling the creativity feedback loop - why we often need to visit both towns: